Seasons and Goals

 I believe that we learn two main things from these verses:

-One of the keys for us is to realise the seasons we are in.
-More on this latter.
+One of the keys for us is to realize the seasons we are in.
+More on this later.

 6 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 7 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.